Get the latest in kids’ media, tech, and news right to your inbox

 Good for: Younger kids.
 Walled gardens are too limiting for older kids who need (or are allowed) greater access to the wider Web.

-- Computer-software controls.
+- Third-party apps and software.
 Full-featured parental-control programs, such as NetNanny and Qustodio let you block websites, impose screen-time limits, and monitor online activity (for example, which sites your kid visits) on your computer or laptop.
 Many of these programs also offer added security against malware and viruses and will send you a summary of what your kid does online.

 Good to know: They usually require a monthly subscription fee.